BIOP/ijp-DEVILS/README.md

 ## DEVILS Preview ( Advanced )
 The preview command works on the currently open image.
-The advanced preview allows you to specify different parameters for each image channel, as well as other internal parameters that are otherwise set to sensible defaults in the Basic mode.
+The advanced preview allows you to specify different parameters for each image channel, as well as other internal parameters that are otherwise set to sensible defaults in the Basic mode (min at -100, max at 10000).
 ![DEVILS Preview ( Advanced) GUI](https://raw.githubusercontent.com/BIOP/ijp-DEVILS/master/images/DEVILS-preview-advanced-gui.png)

+When launched, the user interface waits for you to define the parameters for each channel (using comma separated value).
+Once you have defined the parameters, press the "Create and Update Preview" button to create a (virtual) copy of the active image stack.
+You can now navigate between channels and slices to visualize the effect of the current parameters.
+The processing of the current plane is done on the fly and might take a few seconds depending of your image size.
-When launched, it creates a (virtual) copy of the active image stack, and displays the effect of DEVILS as you change the parameters and press the "Create or Update Preview" button.
+Shall you change parameters , please click on "Create and Update Preview" button.

+**NOTE** :
+- You might need to adjust the "Brightness & Contrast" of the DEVILS image
+- We recommend to stay with the grayscale display (rather than composite mode)
-**NOTE** The responsiveness of the Preview mode is highly dependent on the size of your dataset.
+- The responsiveness of the Preview mode is highly dependent on the size of your dataset.
 We recommend that you **crop** your dataset to a manageable size (512x512 pixels in XY) before running it.
 Otherwise the interface might be slow and unresponsive.

 ### Largest object size (in pixel) parameter